Megha Wijewardane

+Megha Mahima Wijewardane is an Australian scientific communicator, child prodigy, and the youngest ambassador for NASA's OSIRIS-Rex mission, representing Australia since 2019.

+Early life and education

+Megha Wijewardane was born on 29 March 2010 in Adelaide, Australia to two Sri Lankan immigrant parents.
+He is the son of artist Charith Wijewardane, and former newspaper editor Doshanthri Ranatunge.
+He demonstrated an early aptitude for science and mathematics, and was raised in Old Reynella, in Adelaide's south.

-Megha Mahima Wijewardane is a Sri Lankan-Australian Space and Aviation activist, and the youngest ambassador for NASA's OSIRIS-Rex mission representing Australia since 2018.
-Megha had a passion for Physics since a remarkably young age.
-In 2017, when he was 7 years old, he participated in the 2017 NASA Space Apps challenge and did a presentation on the atmosphere of Earth.
-There, he won the Northrop Grumman Prize by competing with university students and aerospace engineers.
-In 2018, Megha participated in NASA's Space Apps challenge.
-He worked on a solution for the Bennu asteroid which is at risk of colliding with Earth in the future.
-For that, he had the opportunity to do some research on Bennu and NASA’s OSIRIS-REx mission.
+In 2017, when he was 7 years old, he won the 2017 Northrop Grumman Prize at NASA's space apps challenge in Adelaide, competing with university students and aerospace engineers.
+In 2018, Megha again participated in NASA's Space Apps challenge.
+He worked on a solution regarding asteroid Bennu which is at risk of colliding with Earth in the future.

-After that, in 2018, he participated in the ActInSpace challenge.
-In that challenge, he became the youngest team leader and youngest entrepreneur in Australia to start a business plan solution for science and technology.
-With Airbus, he assisted in a project to find a solution to identify ships - primarily fishing vessels - even though they have turned off their location transponders.
+Later in 2018, he participated in the ActInSpace challenge.
+In that challenge, he became the youngest team leader in Australia to propose a solution for the category science and technology.
+In partnership with companies that worked with Airbus, he took part in a project to find a solution for the identification of ships being used for illegal activities - primarily fishing vessels, that have turned off transponders.

-Due to these events, he caught the attention of NASA and received an opportunity to go for a NASA ambassadorship.
-NASA, after checking his health conditions and social relations, offered him the position of NASA ambassador for the OSIRIS-REx mission.
-As he was an ambassador, the University of Arizona – LPL (Luna and Planetary Laboratory) offered him training.
-He was able to complete their training by scoring 100% marks on some of their tests.